Alpslee/deepdrive/README.md

 Follow the instructions on starting OBS.
 Once GTA has started, refer to the following:

+_ProTip™_ Hit alt-tab in remote desktop to control windows other than GTA - On noMachine hit windows key (command on mac) with mouse outside the game, then hit windows key again since alt-tab doesn’t work

 ### Start state
 * Load Story Mode from the start screen of GTA
 * You should see something similar to this